-In September 2000, the State Council promulgated the Administrative Measures on Internet Information Services, or the Internet Content Measures, which was amended in January 2011.
+In September 2000, the State Council promulgated the Administrative Measures on Internet Information Services (the "Internet Content Measures"), which was amended in January 2011.
 Under the Internet Content Measures, commercial internet information services operator shall obtain a license for value-added telecommunications business.
 The Internet Content Measures also set out certain restrictions on the provision of internet information services.
 For example, the internet information providers are prohibited from producing, copying, publishing or distributing information that is humiliating or defamatory to others or that infringes the legal rights of others.
-Furthermore, administration of mobile internet application information services is strengthened through the Regulations for Administration of Mobile Internet Application Information Services, or the MIAIS Regulations, issued in June 2016 and effective in August 2016.
-The MIAIS Regulations were enacted to regulate mobile application information services, or the App, the App providers (including App owners or operators) and online App stores.
+Furthermore, administration of mobile internet application information services is strengthened through the Regulations for Administration of Mobile Internet Application Information Services (the "MIAIS Regulations"), issued in June 2016 and effective in August 2016, amended in June 2022.
+The MIAIS Regulations were enacted to regulate mobile application information services (the "App"), the App providers (including App owners or operators) and online App stores.
 App service providers are required to obtain relevant qualifications pursuant to PRC laws and regulations.